 For instance, FIFO is essential in the food and beverage business.
 It applies not just to warehouses, but to store owners and even a consumer’s own kitchen.
 Approximately one-third of food produced for humans each year is wasted.
 That equals about 1.3 billion tons.
 Not only is this a moral failure, it’s an economic failure as well.
 This waste represents $630 billion USD in industrialized countries.

 How do you ensure food and beverages don’t go to waste in your warehouse?
 By implementing an enhanced version of FIFO warehouse management: FEFO.
 FEFO, which stands for first expired, first out, goes beyond picking the oldest pallet and focus on picking the items closest to their expiration date.

 Of course, it would be incredibly difficult, not to mention expensive, to track each individual item.
 This is where lot control comes in.
-Lot control is the ability to track all the inventory in your warehouse back to its point of origin.
-In addition to managing spoilage, lot control allows managers to address product recalls and helps workers differentiate between similar products.
+Lot control is the ability to track all the inventory in your warehouse from its origin to customers .
+In addition to managing spoilage, lot control allows companies to address product recalls.

 Keep in mind that expiration dates seriously impact consumer decision making.
 Convincing consumers to choose your products isn't as simple as getting your products to the store before the expiry date.

 Only 6% of shoppers don’t check the expiration date while shopping.
 This isn’t surprising considering no one wants to eat spoiled food.
 What may be surprising to business owners is the window consumers expect between when they buy a product and when it expires.